-Adding an Interface to a QinQ Tunnel

-Follow the guidelines under "Enabling QinQ Tunneling on the Switch" in the preceding section to set up a QinQ tunnel on the switch.
+Adding an Interface to Follow the guidelines in the preceding section to set up a QinQ tunnel on the QinQ Tunnel switch.
 Then use the VLAN > Tunnel (Configure Interface) page to set the tunnel mode for any participating interface.

-Use the Configure Global page to set the switch to QinQ mode before configuring a tunnel access port or tunnel uplink port (see "Enabling QinQ Tunneling on the Switch" on page 176).
-Also set the Tag Protocol Identifier (TPID) value of the tunnel access port if the attached client is using a nonstandard 2-byte ethertype to identify 802.1Q tagged frames.

-Then use the Configure Interface page to set the access interface on the edge switch to Access mode, and set the uplink interface on the switch attached to the service provider network to Uplink mode.
+- Use the Configure Global page to set the switch to QinQ mode before configuring a tunnel access port or tunnel uplink port (see "Enabling QinQ Tunneling on the Switch" on page 179).
+Also set the Tag Protocol Identifier (TPID) value of the tunnel access port if the attached client is using a nonstandard 2-byte ethertype to identify 802.1Q tagged frames. - Then use the Configure Interface page to set the access interface on the edge switch to Access mode, and set the uplink interface on the switch attached to the service provider network to Uplink mode.

-- ◆ Interface Displays a list of ports or trunks. - ◆ Port Port Identifier.
+- Interface Displays a list of ports or trunks. - Port Port Identifier.
 (Range: 1-28) - Trunk Trunk Identifier.
-(Range: 1-16) - ◆ Mode Sets the VLAN membership mode of the port. - None The port operates in its normal VLAN mode.
+(Range: 1-26) - Mode Sets the VLAN membership mode of the port. - None The port operates in its normal VLAN mode.
 (This is the default.) - Access Configures QinQ tunneling for a client access port to segregate and preserve customer VLAN IDs for traffic crossing the service provider network. - Uplink Configures QinQ tunneling for an uplink port to another device within the service provider network.